-Frequency & Timing of Support
+Frequency & Timing of Support for all four areas of SEND

 The timing and frequency of support will depend on the need of the child whether that support happens daily or weekly.
 Some interventions take place within the classroom during lesson time in the morning and some intervention take place out of the classroom if specifically required.